TruSat/trusat-learn/docs/proof-of-sat.md

 ### III.A.1.
 Time -Recency of Observation

 As introduced above, the confidence in a satellite’s orbit decays from the influence of perturbing effects on the satellite’s orbit, as well as limitations in the chosen models used to propagate and communicate future predictions of the satellite’s orbit.
-For the initial version of this algorithm, we are implementing the SGP4/SDP4/SGP826algorithms which are optimized for results in the vicinity of the time epoch for which they are produced.
+For the initial version of this algorithm, we are implementing the SGP4/SDP4/SGP8 <small>2</small> algorithms which are optimized for results in the vicinity of the time epoch for which they are produced.

 Excluding spacecraft maneuvers from perturbations, orbit knowledge of objects in Low Earth Orbit (LEO) will generally degrade more quickly than objects farther away from the atmospheric and non-spherical gravitational perturbations induced by the Earth itself.
 As a result, a “High Earth Orbit” object could have orbit knowledge that is more accurate than a low Earth orbit object, with the same time having passed since each of their most recent observations.